arnauddesombre/Python-Utilities/README.md

 Names are self-explanatory<br>
 In Python 2 but easily portable to 3 (mostly <i>xrange()</i> to <i>range()</i> and <i>print</i> to <i>print()</i>)

 <b>alignment.py</b><br>
-Sequence alignment:<br>
-align 2 strings minimizing substitution and insertion cost<br>
+Sequence alignment: align 2 strings minimizing substitution and insertion cost.<br>
 parameters:<br>
-penalty for substitution<br>
+- penalty for substitution<br>
-penalty for gap insertion<br>
+- penalty for gap insertion<br>
 return:<br>
-The first string with gap inserted<br>
+- The first string with gap inserted<br>
-The second string with gap inserted<br>
+- The second string with gap inserted<br>
-The total substitution and insertion cost<br>
+- The total substitution and insertion cost<br>

 <b>bellman_ford.py</b><br>
-Compute all shortest distances from source to all points in graph as well as the shortest corresponding paths<br>
+Compute all shortest distances from source to all points in graph as well as the shortest corresponding paths usign the Bellman-Ford algorithm.<br>
 /!\ distances can be < 0<br>
-/!\ no negative cycle can exist<br>
+/!\ no negative cycle can exist in the tree<br>
 return:<br>
-shortest distances<br>
+- shortest distances<br>
-shortest path parents dictionary<br>
+- shortest path parents dictionary<br>
+- generates an error if a negative cycle exists<br>

 <b>dijkstra - heap - show path.py</b><br>
-Compute all shortest distances from source to all points in graph as well as the shortest corresponding paths<br>
+Compute all shortest distances from source to all points in graph as well as the shortest corresponding paths using Dijkstra's algorithm<br>
 /!\ all distances must be >= 0<br>
 return:<br>
-shortest distances<br>
+- shortest distances<br>
-shortest path parents dictionary<br>
+- shortest path parents dictionary<br>
 (implementation using heap)<br>

 <b>dijkstra - heap.py</b><br>
-Compute all shortest distances from source to all points in graph as well as the shortest corresponding paths<br>
+Compute all shortest distances from source to all points in graph using Dijkstra's algorithm<br>
 /!\ all distances must be >= 0<br>
 return:<br>
-shortest distances<br>
+- shortest distances<br>
 (implementation using heap)<br>

 <b>dijkstra - no heap.py</b><br>
-Compute all shortest distances from source to all points in graph as well as the shortest corresponding paths<br>
+Compute all shortest distances from source to all points in graph as well using Dijkstra's algorithm<br>
 /!\ all distances must be >= 0<br>
 return:<br>
-shortest distances<br>
+- shortest distances<br>
 (plain implementation)<br>

 <b>find_all_paths.py</b><br>